BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 Location: Brussels

-Rave Rebels is one of the Belgian events to watch very closely if you like techno, hard techno, warehouse atmospheres, and powerful nights.
-The concept is simple: big production, dark scenography, rave-oriented lineup, and an audience ready to stomp their feet until the end.
+Rave Rebels is one of the Belgian events to keep a very close eye on if you like techno, hard techno, warehouse vibes, and powerful nights.
+The concept is simple: big production, dark scenography, a rave-oriented lineup, and an audience there to stomp their feet all night long.

-Unlike multi-genre festivals, Rave Rebels speaks directly to fans of hard techno, industrial, fast kicks, and dancefloor tension.
-It's a more nocturnal, raw, experience, closer to the modern rave spirit.
+Unlike multi-genre festivals, Rave Rebels speaks directly to fans of hard techno, industrial sounds, fast kicks, and dancefloor tension.
+It's a more nocturnal, raw experience, closer to the modern rave spirit.

-If your world is more 150 BPM, red lights, smoke, warehouse, heavy kicks, and a crowd in a trance, Rave Rebels is clearly a name to put on your list.
+If your universe is more 150 BPM, red lights, smoke, warehouse, heavy kicks, and a crowd in a trance, Rave Rebels is definitely a name to add to your list.

 Why go?

-👉 TECHNOW tip: at a hard techno party, you want to avoid anything that hinders your movements.
-A compact and well-fitting fanny pack allows you to dance freely without wondering every two minutes where your belongings are.
+At a hard techno party, you want to avoid anything that restricts your movement.
+A compact, well-fitting fanny pack allows you to dance freely without wondering where your belongings are every two minutes.

 10. Kompass Klub — Ghent